daarnolducsd/ep5book/docs/04-week4.md

 Imagine we find $\hat{\alpha}=0.1$ and $\hat{\beta}=0.01$.
 How do we interpret these numbers?
 Before we said the interpretation of the slope coefficient is "the expected increase in $Y$ for a 1-unit change in $X$".
 If we use this interpretation, then we expect our variable $Vote$ to increase by 0.01 if Temperature increases by a degree.
 A 0.01 increase in a binary indicator implies a 1 percentage point increase in the probability the value of the variable is equal to 1.
 This seems a little abstract, so let's consider another way to interpret this coefficient.

 One way to understand this interpretation is to return to thinking about predicted values.
-What is the predicted value of $Vote$ if the temperature is 50 degrees.
+What is the predicted value of $Vote$ if the temperature is 50 degrees?

 $$
 \text{Predicted Vote} = 0.1 + 0.01*50 = 0.6